elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_05.md

 - [Unsplash](https://unsplash.com/s/photos/van-gogh?license=free)

-This three websites will give free and non-free licences.
-In some cases it is free for private use but not to make publicly available.
+These three websites will provide you images with free and non-free licences.
+In some cases it is free for private or non commercial use other times is not to allowed for publicly available or comercial use.
 But, now that you know you can check before using it.
 Search an image, check the license and choose what you want to use in your material.
-If you love an iamge and have the budget to usem **ENJOY**, if you rather not pay, choose the free ones that allown public sharing.
+If you love an image and have the budget to usem **ENJOY**, if you rather not pay, choose the free ones that allown public sharing.

 > ✅ Solution
 >